 Site: Memorial Stadium

-On the sidelines: Baltimore's Don Matthews has a 118-69-1 record in his 11th CFL season.
-Birmingham's Jack Pardee is 6-4 in his first CFL season.
+On the sidelines: Baltimore's Don Matthews has a 123-69-1 record in 11 CFL seasons.
+British Columbia's Dave Ritchie has a 33-22-1 record in his third CFL season.

 What Baltimore has to do to win: Counter the Lions' blitzing defense with short passes to slotbacks Chris Armstrong and Gerald Alphin, take RB Cory Philpot out of the game and make backup QB Giulio Caravatta beat them.

 What British Columbia has to do to win: Force enough turnovers to turn great field position into quick scores.
 Get a huge game out of Philpot.

 Injury report: Baltimore -- CB Irv Smith (shoulder), CB Karl Anthony (knee), FS Lester Smith (foot), SB Reggie Perry (knee), DB Kareem Bacon (back) are out.
 British Columbia -- QB Danny McManus (hand), RB Sean Millington (knee), LB Dave Benefield (shoulder), WR Mike Trevathan (knee) and OL Ian Sinclair (leg) are out.
 RB Cory Philpot (knee) will play.